-Potter set many speed records in Yosemite and elsewhere, pushing the limits of trad techniques by mixing in simul-climbing and soloing.
+The late Dean Potter (1972-2015) set many speed records in Yosemite and elsewhere, pushing the limits of trad techniques by mixing in simul-climbing and soloing.

 One half of the crack-loving WideBoyz team, along with Tom Randall.
-They stalk the earth seeking out the burliest, most stunning crack lines.
+The pair stalks the earth seeking out the burliest, most stunning crack lines.

 Differences Between Trad and Sport Climbing

 The most significant difference between trad and sport climbing is the method of protecting the leader.
 Sport climbers rely on pre-installed bolts for protection, while in traditional climbing, the leader places protective gear as she goes.

 Aside from that, there are a few other important distinctions to consider.

 Trad climbing requires substantially more gear than sport climbing.
 Sport climbers can often get by with a rack of 12-15 quickdraws to lead all the single-pitch sport climbs in a popular area.

 On the other hand, trad racks for lead climbing consist of quickdraws, runners and slings for clipping pro and building anchors, and an assortment of protection devices (cams, nuts, hexes, and so on), a cleaning tool, and more.

 In addition, trad leading and belaying demand significantly more skill and experience to maximize your party’s safety.
 There are more types of gear and techniques to master and many variables that don’t apply when sport climbing.